 Iron + Vitamin C = Energy Boost

 Are you an owner of an active dog that gets plenty of exercises each day?
-Then you might want to think about energy-boosting treats that won’t be hard on your pup’s stomach and will provide him with the perfect amount of nutrients.
+Then you might want to think about energy-boosting foods that won’t be hard on your pup’s stomach and will provide him with the perfect amount of nutrients.

 A body’s energy level is often connected to our blood quality and the amount of oxygen our body gets.
 And do you know what is the strongest compound that has some great oxygen-carrying properties as well as features that improve the blood count?
 The powerful nutrient we’re talking about is Iron!

 But why should you mix it with broccoli?
-Well, you could also choose another vegetable that is high in vitamin C, but we believe broccoli will give this treat a good taste and consistency.
+Well, you could also choose another vegetable that is high in vitamin C, but we believe broccoli will give this food a good taste and consistency.
 However, vitamin C makes the body’s absorption of iron much more successful.
 But that’s not everything this great combination of compounds can bring.
 Vitamin C also has an important role in synthesizing red blood cells that are also the main focus of iron’s function.

 5. Cabbage + Peanut Butter